Back

 Harold Taylor died of influenza followed by pneumonia at the Fovant Camp Hospital at Compton Chamberlayne in Wiltshire at the age of 26 on 3 November 1918, and was buried in Headington Cemetery five days later.
 On his death certificate he was described as a Private in the Southern Command Labour Centre.

-He is listed on the roll of honour of both All Saints’ Church in Highfield (the parish where he lived) and of St Andrew’s Church in Old Headington (the parish where he grew up and had his daughter baptised).
+He is remembered on the roll of honour of both All Saints’ Church in Highfield (the parish where he lived) and of St Andrew’s Church in Old Headington (the parish where he grew up and had his daughter baptised).

 [Emblem of Royal Army Service Corps,